JawamaKE/Final-project-and-deployment/README.md

 This project is organized into clean, modular folders for scalability:

-bash
 ├── index.html # Main entry point (Home, About, Services, Contact in one file) ├── css/
 │ └── style.css # Styles for layout, colors, responsiveness
 ├── js/
 │ └── script.js # JavaScript for interactivity (menu toggle, form validation)
-├── images/ # Images used in hero and about
-└── README.md # Project documentation
+├── images/ # Images used in hero and about sections └── README.md # Project documentation

----

 ## ✨ Features